multigcs/riogui/FAQ.md

 if you have a small FPGA with a small number of pins, you can increase the number of inputs and outputs with an expansion-board (like shiftregisters)

 so you can easily create a lot of pins from 4 pins (Clock/IN/OUT/Load) -> 8,16,32,...128,... :)

+## What are pin modifiers ?

+you can configure a chain of modifiers for each input and output pin.

+for example toggle or debounce function for push buttons

+or inverting an output pin for LED's

+you can also combine different modifiers and use them multiple times in a chain